joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 --------

 Specification by Example is the practice of specifying expected system behaviour using concrete values instead of natural-language descriptions.
 For more on Specification by Example,you can't do better than [Gojko Adzic's book].
-One of the promises of using Specification by Example
+One of the reasons I use Specification by Example is that it allows us to work with something tangible, instead of just 'invisible ideas'.
+This is useful for a number of reasons, including:
+* feedback
+* edge cases - making the factors which affect

 The outcome of an interaction with a system is determined **not only** by the interaction, but also by the state of the system at the time of the interaction.